 Surgical nursing and anesthetic procedures, including a study of anesthetic drugs, patient preparation, patient monitoring, and post-op care will be discussed.
 Surgical assisting techniques, operating room conduct, and surgical instrument care and use are also covered.
 Training manikins, anatomy models, and live dogs and cats will be used in lab.
-Corequisites: VET 240 AND VET 212 (all must be taken concurrently).
-Prerequisites: VET 151 AND VET 151L AND VET 201 AND VET 202 AND VET 250 AND VET 280, all with a 'C' or higher.
+Corequisites: VET 240.
+Prerequisites: VET 151 AND VET 151L AND VET 202 AND VET 250 AND VET 280, all with a 'C' or higher.